hyperledger/indy-node/docs/requests.md

   A TRUSTEE can change any Nym's role to None, this stopping it from making any writes (see [roles](https://docs.google.com/spreadsheets/d/1TWXF7NtBjSOaUIBeIH77SyZnawfo91cJ_ns4TR-wsq4/edit#gid=0)).

-- `verkey` (base58-encoded string; optional):
+- `verkey` (base58-encoded string, possibly starting with "~"; optional):

     Target verification key as base58-encoded string.
+It can start with "~", which means tha it's abbreviated verkey and should be 16 bytes long when decoded, otherwise it's a full verkey which should be 32 bytes long when decoded.
 If not set, then either the target identifier (`dest`) is 32-bit cryptonym CID (this is deprecated), or this is a user under guardianship (doesnt owns the identifier yet).
     Verkey can be changed to None by owner, it means that this user goes back under guardianship.